IntuitiveWebSolutions/VimConf/README.md

 VimConf
 =======

 My vimrc file and different bundles.
+My vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.

 Bundle list: